In Search of Riverglass…Finding Unschooling…

 We were with Ollie for 45 minutes, and his talent and knowledge in the area of jazz had exceeded any I have ever witnessed before…exceeded that of the middle-aged band members.
 He took us on a verbal trip all over the United States, all over the world, from jazz’s earliest days to today.
 I imagined Ollie at home, consuming all the information he could on the topic that he loved, a topic that he could not get enough of.

-This is something that is confirmed to us by my 85 years young step-father, my Papa.
-This man is our inspiration for being a lifelong learner.
+This is something that has always been confirmed by my step-father, my Papa.
+This man has always been my family’s inspiration for being a lifelong learner.
 I love his passion for the world, his enthusiasm that he can’t help but share, his questions, his observations, the stories from all that he’s witnessed and lived in his life.
-This is the man who would show up unexpectedly at my school in the middle of the day.
+This is the man I spoke of in my first session… the man who would show up unexpectedly at my school in the middle of the day.
 My sister and I knew that when the teacher called us out of our class because we had a dentist appointment that there was no dentist appointment.
-We knew what we would find outside: our Papa in the driver’s seat, our Mom in the passenger seat, our two younger siblings in between them (because there were no seatbelt laws back then...), and our Papa saying, “Get in!
+We knew what we would find outside: our Papa in the driver’s seat, our Mom in the passenger seat, our two younger siblings in between them (because there were no seatbelt laws back then…).
+Papa saying, “Get in!
 You’ll learn more out here than you will in there!”
-My Mom adding, “It’ll give everyone else a chance to catch up to you...”
+My Mom adding, “It’ll give everyone else a chance to catch up to you…”

 And we would be off.
 My sister and I knew better than to ask, “Where are we going?”
 There was never a plan, never a pre-determined destiny.
 We would just drive, literally following the direction of my Papa’s heart.